laraiyeo/laraiyeo.github.io/README.md

 ---

+## 💥 New Features

+- (4/24/2025) When a game is live, you can click on the game card in the live page and you will see a live scoreboard of that specific game.
+Same with finished games.
+If you click a game block on the finished tab, you will see the final scoreboard of that specific game.

+---

 ## #️⃣ Current known issues

-There are some issues with the code, as it is now, some teams might generate 2 or even 3 empty game containers.
+- There are some issues with the code, as it is now, some teams might generate 2 or even 3 empty game containers.
 I'm not sure why and I also don't really know how to fix the issue.
+For now, if this happens, just click on the teams tab again and it should show the teams properly

-I've also had to change the fetch rate to 2 seconds as it was consuming too much data with a fetch rate of 1 second.
+- I've also had to change the fetch rate to 2 seconds as it was consuming too much data with a fetch rate of 1 second.
+- On the scoreboard page, if the user is on a phone screen and they turn it landscape, it will show the regular phone view (max 3 innings) in landscape until the next fetch.
+Vice versa for landscape to portrait.

 ---